 MPFI Scholars Program

-The MPFI Scholars Program provides undergraduate science majors the opportunity to gain intensive lab research experience learning from some of the world’s best neuroscientists in a state-of -the-art research facility.
+The MPFI Scholars Program provides undergraduate science majors studying at local universities the opportunity to gain intensive lab research experience learning from some of the world’s best neuroscientists in a state-of -the-art research facility.

 Most graduate programs in the biological sciences expect first-year students to have previous experience working in a research laboratory.
 MPFI Scholars aims to assist our local educational institutions by offering greater opportunities for science undergraduates to obtain extensive research experience and compete for graduate school admission on a national level.

 The MPFI Scholars program is a one-year program designed for college undergraduates who plan to apply to graduate or professional school and are seeking laboratory research experience to compliment their current undergraduate science curriculum.
-The program consists of a summer internship period where Scholars work approximately 40 hours a week in the lab and receive a stipend.
+The program consists of a summer internship period where Scholars work full time in the lab and receive a stipend.
 This is followed by the fall and spring academic terms, where Scholars receive academic credit for their time in the lab.
 At the conclusion of the program, students will attend a scientific conference specifically for undergraduates.
 Here they will present a scientific poster summarizing their work over the course of the year.

 - Student mentorship/training